davidstosik/better_gh_status_clear/index.md

 #### Source code

-The bookmarklet's source code can be checked below, as well as on [GitHub](https://github.com/davidstosik/better_gh_status_clear):
+You can check the bookmarklet's uncompressed source code below:

 ```js
 {{ bookmarklet }}